Tehran–Rey Railway: Railway operation

-In Persia, Otlet expected high profits.
+In Iran, Otlet expected high profits.
 Since about 300,000 pilgrims visited the Shrine of Abdol-Azim annually, it seemed obvious to start building this route.
 A track width of 800 mm was chosen and a single-track stretch was laid from the Tehran bazaar to near the shrine in Rey.
 In Tehran, a small train station (fa) was built with three waiting rooms, one for men and one for women, with a hall in between for the Shah.
-The line was completed on May 31, 1888, and rail operations began in July 1888.
+The line was completed on 31 May 1888, and rail operations began in July 1888.
 [5] The railway staff consisted of 5 European and 60 Persian employees.

 The locals called the railway mashin doodi (smoke machine) and the station gar mashin' after the French gare'.
 Instead of using the train, the pilgrims preferred to walk the 9 kilometers from Tehran to Rey as before, so that the whole enterprise became a financial disaster.
 The Belgian managing directors complained to Naser al-Din Shah and persuaded him to demonstratively take the train together with high court and military officials.
 As he was ultimately involved in the income of the railway through the concession, he agreed.

 Naser al-Din Shah's advertising tour was initially a complete success and the railway finally found the popularity expected by the investors.
 However, some pilgrim accidents and a mullah who died on the railway were soon to provoke the anger of the clergy.
-The railway was denigrated as "satanic" and its use demonized.
+The railway was denigrated as "satanic" and its use demonised.

 For the Belgians, the investment did not pay off and they decided not to build further lines.
-Only with Reza Shah was the construction of new railway lines resumed.
+Only with Reza Shah was the large scale construction of new railway lines resumed.
 The Trans-Iranian Railway, built during his reign, brought about the breakthrough for a rail-based transport system in Iran.

 From 1901, the train from Tehran to Rey no longer ran on a regular schedule.
 In 1962, rail operations were finally stopped.